Ira W. DeCamp Foundation

 New York School-Based Health Foundation, New York, NY

-Adoptive and Foster Family Coalition of New York, Brooklyn, NY
+Adoptive and Foster Family Coalition, New York, NY

 Advocates for Children of New York, Inc, New York, NY

-$87,500 as the second installment for continued support of Project Achieve
+$75,000 as the final installment for Project Achieve

 At the Table, Brooklyn, NY